Isolated protein, especially soy protein powder, is popularly blended into shakes and smoothies, but is this a healthful way to build muscle?

 IGF-1 is very important for growth and maintenance of muscle tissue.13 However, muscle growth is not dependent on only the amount of IGF-1 circulating in the blood; muscle tissue produces its own IGF-1 in response to strength training to fuel muscle growth.14 So a combination of strength training and a Nutritarian diet will result in lower, cancer-preventive levels of IGF-1 levels circulating in the blood, while still allowing for local production of IGF-1 for muscle building.

 These same foods can be incorporated into post-workout meals, along with generous amounts of green vegetables, beans and intact whole grains (such as oats, quinoa and wild rice) that are rich in micronutrients as well as protein.
-For those that insist on using isolated protein powders, hemp, rice and pea proteins are better choices than soy protein, since their amino acid profiles are not as close to that of animal protein.
+If you wish to use plant protein powders, hemp, pea, and pumpkin proteins are better choices than soy protein, since their amino acid profiles are not as close to that of animal protein.

 Most important to note is that it is exercise and not food that stimulates muscle growth.
 Completing a workout triggers muscle building; dietary protein provides the raw materials that muscles need in order to grow.